SHaroonShah/Readme-Developers-Hub---Production/docs/🚧 System User Guides/maintenance-guides/api/create-api-credentials.md

     > 🚧 *Important Security Notice*
     >
-    > *Make sure you copy the**Secret** and keep it safe as we do not store this anywhere within the application and you cannot see it again.
+    > *Make sure you copy the **Secret** and keep it safe as we do not store this anywhere within the application and you cannot see it again.
 If you lose the secret, you must create a new set of credentials.*<br />

- After copying the client ID and secret, select **Close**.
+    After copying the client ID and secret, select **Close**.<br />
     Once done,  your new API credentials are successfully created and appear in the **CURRENT API CREDENTIALS** table on the **API Credentials** page.
 You can now use these credentials to authenticate each API call when making requests to the SAPIENT API.
   </ToggleListItem>
 </ToggleList>